jeroendehaas/VimLab/README.md

 # VimLab
-VimLab tries to replicate MATLAB's support for code sections in Vim.
+VimLab replicates MATLAB's support for code sections in Vim.
 It uses tmux to maintain a MATLAB session from within vim.

 ## Requirements
-VimLab relies on tmux and screen.vim to set up and communicate with a MATLAB session and expects matlab to be on your `$PATH`.
-Automatic code analysis is provided by the excellent syntastic plugin if the mlint command (provided by MATLAB) is on your path as well.
+VimLab relies on tmux and screen.vim which are used to set up and communicate with a MATLAB session.
+It expects the `matlab` command to be on your `$PATH`.
+Code analysis, similar to that offered by MATLAB's editor, is provided by the excellent Syntastic plugin.
+If `mlint` is on your path as well, Syntastic will automatically analyze your MATLAB code when it's saved.

 ### tmux
 VimLab requires vim to run inside a tmux session.
 Linux users may find a tmux